Please note that Tapas no longer supports Internet Explorer.

 “Ah,” the merchant countered, smiling.
 “That’s different, little one.
 Objects and people are not the same.”

 “No?”
-Cain asked, his tone silken and dangerous.
+Cain asked.
 “Both can be bought, for the right price.”

 The merchant’s eyes darkened, intrigued.
-He slipped one of his rings free—an emerald set in gold—and caught Cain’s hand again, turning it palm-up.
+He slipped one of his emerald rings free and caught Cain’s hand again, turning it palm-up.
 “This,” he said, setting the cool metal against the boy’s skin, “I could lose without care.
 Someone might steal it, and I wouldn’t lose a wink of sleep.”

-He slid the ring slowly onto Cain’s slender finger, the gesture intimate and possessive.
-His gaze lingered.
+He slid the ring slowly onto Cain’s slender finger.
 “But you…” His voice dipped lower.
 “From what I’ve heard about you, I think I’d be very sad to lose you from my grasp.”

 Cain let his hand linger, the emerald glinting between them.
 Then, with a soft laugh, he drew his fingers back.
 “Careful, he said, eyes half-lidded.
 “You’ll make a man believe in sentiment.”

 Their conversation lingered.
-Flirtation bleeding into laughter, soft touches growing bolder as the merchant emptied glass after glass of scotch.
-The amber burn of liquor made his words looser, his smiles slower.
+Flirtation gave way to laughter, and soft touches grew bolder as the merchant emptied glass after glass of Scotch.
+The amber burn of liquor made his words looser and his smiles slower.
 At some point, Cain realised the man from the corner had vanished.
 In his place, the two courtesans who’d been draped over him were now laughing freely, wine glasses raised, their attention claimed by a pair of handsome new patrons.
 The air shimmered with perfume and candlelight, filled with easy laughter, as though nothing or no one had ever been missing at all.

 Cain leaned in close, his breath ghosting against the merchant’s ear.
 Whatever words he whispered were too soft for anyone else to hear, but they made the merchant’s breath catch, his pulse visibly quickening beneath the thin fabric of his collar.